dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part4.md

       }
    }
 ```

-This decreases the work that needs to be done in `follow_edges` as well.

 Another idea is to convert `follow_edges` to a non-recursive function, but in this case, our contestants noticed that this didn't have any performance impact.